Skip to main content

 Core:

-Second Year Spanish Language Course (Ex-Beginners); Second Year Spanish Language Course (Ex-Non Beginners)
+HS2101 Second Year Spanish Language Course (Ex-Beginners) or HS2102 Second Year Spanish Language Course (Ex-Non Beginners)

 Electives:

-Culture and Society in the Spanish Golden Age: An Introduction; Dissertation; Business, Culture and Society in Spain and Portugal; Contemporary Writing from Spain; Contemporary Hispanic Theatre; Iberian Identities; Understanding Latin America; Basque Language and Culture; Catalan Language and Culture; Galician Language and Culture; Linguistic Aspects of Spanish; Art and Visual Culture of the Spanish Golden Age; US Hispanic Fiction; Latino Writers in Focus; Cinema and Identity in Spain and Latin America.
+Culture in the Spanish Golden Age; Contemporary Writing from Spain; Contemporary Hispanic Theatre; Iberian Identities; Understanding Latin America; Gender in the Spanish Golden Age; Creative Practices on Social Justice and Marginalities in Latin America; Basque Language & Culture; Catalan Language & Culture; Galician Language & Culture; Linguistic Aspects of Spanish; US Latino Literatures; Cinema and Identity in Spain and Latin America.

 Year 3*4 Modules